-These assessment activities will be focussing on the following skills: Writing (35%), Reading (15%), Listening (15%) and Speaking (35%).
+These assessment activities will be focusing on the following skills: Writing (35%), Reading (15%), Listening (15%) and Speaking (35%).

 SPEAKING:

 Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class 35%

 LISTENING:

 Answering questions in English on a short recording, lasting not more than five minutes.
 15%

-READING: 15 76
+READING:

 Comprehension exercise based on a 650-700 words text (i.e. novels, newspapers, advertisements).
 Questions in English.
 15%

-WRITING: 15 76
+WRITING:

-450-500 words written task 259/
+450-500 words written task 35%

-35%

-These credits obtained cannot be used towards the Certificate of Higher Education: Modern Languages.
+These credits will be banked in order to obtain a University recognized qualification.
+This qualification is the Certificate of Higher Education: Modern Languages.